matrix-org/synapse/docs/postgres.rst

 1. Copy the existing SQLite database to a separate location (while the server is down) and running the port script against that offline database.
 2. Shut down the server.
 Rerun the port script to port any data that has come in since taking the first snapshot.
-Restart server against the PostgrSQL database.
+Restart server against the PostgreSQL database.

 The port script is designed to be run repeatedly against newer snapshots of the SQLite database file.
-This makes it safe to repeat step 1 if there was a delay between taking the previous snapshot and ready to do step 2.
+This makes it safe to repeat step 1 if there was a delay between taking the previous snapshot and being ready to do step 2.

 It is safe to at any time kill the port script and restart it.